Skip to main content

 Import duties or tariffs

 Of course you know about imports.
 They’re half of the age-old trade economy!
 Import duties, also known as tariffs, are consumption taxes levied on certain goods when they enter a country.
 The tax goes to custom agencies.
-Usually, this is how it plays out: the importer pays the duty to customs when the good first arrives.
+Usually, this is how it plays out: the importer pays the duty to customs when the product first arrives.
 He then passes the cost to the end customer, adding it to the price of the item.

 Aside from raising money for the local government, another goal of import duties is to protect local producers and domestic markets.
 A country may feel threatened by cheaper goods coming in from elsewhere.
 To protect their economy, they might add tariffs on certain imports to make them more expensive and, obviously, less attractive.